 Quebec’s Paramedic Cooperatives

-One outcome of the union-government partnership has been the professionalization of the sector.
+One outcome has been the professionalization of the sector.
 The job now requires more education, has more protocols and dictates – and it pays more.
 One cooperative reported in 2007 that members had around $50k in equity accrued.
+The job identity has shifted from driver to paramedic.

 In a 2007 article HEC Montréal professor Daniel Côté wrote about the importance of the union in the sector: